-(h) Transfer of Facilities and Equipment.--With the consent of the recipient currently having a facility or equipment acquired with assistance under this section, a State may transfer the facility or equipment to any recipient eligible to receive assistance under this chapter if the facility or equipment will continue to be used as required under this section.
+(ih) Transfer of Facilities and Equipment.--With the consent of the recipient currently having a facility or equipment acquired with assistance under this section, a State may transfer the facility or equipment to any recipient eligible to receive assistance under this chapter if the facility or equipment will continue to be used as required under this section.

-(i) RELATIONSHIP TO OTHER LAWS.--(1) Sections 5323(a)(1)(D) and 5333(b) of this title apply to this section if the Secretary of Labor utilizes a special warranty that provides a fair and equitable arrangement to protect the interests of employees.
+(ji) RELATIONSHIP TO OTHER LAWS.--(1) Sections 5323(a)(1)(D) and 5333(b) of this title apply to this section but the Secretary of Labor may waive the application of section 5333(b) if the Secretary of Labor utilizes a special warranty that provides a fair and equitable arrangement to protect the interests of employees.